Doctor Doom: 2010s

-Around this time, Von Doom performed brain surgery on the Hulk to separate him from Bruce Banner, extracting the uniquely Banner elements from Hulk's brain and cloning a new body for Banner, in return for a favor from the Hulk.
+Around this time, von Doom performed brain surgery on the Hulk to separate him from Bruce Banner, extracting the uniquely Banner elements from the Hulk's brain and cloning a new body for Banner, in return for a favor from the Hulk.
 This clone is killed soon afterward.
-Later, Doom is apparently killed by the Mad Celestials.
-With no knowledge as to how he survived, Doom awakens in the ruins of the Interdimensional Council of Reeds, where Valeria had left him a present: the full army of lobotomized Doctor Dooms from alternate realities who were previously captured by the council, along with two Infinity Gauntlets from alternate universes.
-With these resources, Doom created the Parliament of Doom, an interdimensional council charged with maintaining peace across the multiverse.
-He later returned to again rule Latveria, upon ruling the council for a millennium.
+Later, Doom is apparently killed by the Mad Celestials, but survives and creates the Parliament of Doom.

+He later returns rule Latveria for a millennium.
 An ill-fated excursion into the alternate universe of the one of Infinity Gauntlets resulted in Reed and Nathaniel Richards rescuing Doom from his own council.